fsprojects/Paket/docs/content/faq.md

 ## Why should I commit the lock file?

-Committing the [`paket.lock` file](lock-file.html) to your version control system guarantees that other developers and/or build servers will always end up with a reliable and consistent set of packages regardless of where or when a [paket install](paket-install.html) occurs.
+Committing the [`paket.lock` file](lock-file.html) to your version control system guarantees that other developers and/or build servers will always end up with a reliable and consistent set of packages regardless of where or when [`paket install`](paket-install.html) is run.

 ## Does Paket allow groups like bundler does?